Gotham FC

-NJ/NY Gotham FC is a professional women's soccer team based in Harrison, New Jersey.
-Founded in 2006 as Jersey Sky Blue, the team was known as Sky Blue FC from 2008 until 2020.
-A founding member of the National Women's Soccer League (NWSL) in 2013, Sky Blue FC also played in the Women's Professional Soccer (WPS) from 2009 to 2011.
+Gotham Football Club is an American professional soccer team based in the New York metropolitan area that competes in the National Women's Soccer League (NWSL).
+Founded in 2006 as Jersey Sky Blue, the team was known as Sky Blue FC from 2008 until 2020, and as NJ/NY Gotham FC from 2021 to 2024.
+A founding member of the NWSL in 2013, Sky Blue FC also played in Women's Professional Soccer (WPS) from 2009 to 2011.
+They won the NWSL Championship in 2023.

 History

 2006–2008: Establishment

 Following the growth of women's soccer in the United States in the 1990s, the first attempt at a fully professional women's league, the Women's United Soccer Association (WUSA), was founded in 2000.
 However, after playing just three seasons the WUSA folded in 2003.
 Almost immediately following the folding of the WUSA, attempts were made to relaunch the league, although each of these initially came to naught.
 Finally, in December 2006, an agreement was reached to establish a new professional women's league, consisting of teams from Chicago, St. Louis, Dallas, Los Angeles, and Washington, D.C., as well as an undetermined sixth city located somewhere in the Western United States.
 Originally planned to begin play in 2008, the launch of this new league, dubbed Women's Professional Soccer (WPS), was subsequently pushed back to 2009.
 Boston and the New York/New Jersey metropolitan area were also selected to host clubs to participate in the inaugural WPS season.